microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDeviceRegisteredUser.md

 ```

 This example demonstrates how to retrieve registered user for a specific Microsoft Entra ID device.

-- The first command gets the object ID of a device by using the Get-EntraDevice (./Get-EntraDevice.md) cmdlet, and then stores it in the `$DevId` variable.

-- The second command gets the registered users of the device in `$DevId`.

-- `-ObjectId` Parameter specifies an object ID of a device, which you want to retrieve.

 ### Example 2: Get all registered users of a device